Skip to content

 Synchronizing with the Posit Package Service#

-The PyPI source is automatically synchronized.
-For more information, reference the PyPI Automatic Synchronization section.
+The CRAN, Bioconductor, and PyPI sources are automatically synchronized.
+For more information, reference CRAN Quick Start, Bioconductor Repositories, or PyPI Automatic Synchronization.

-In addition, updating the repository does not automatically push updated packages to R clients.
+Automatic repository updates do not automatically push updated packages to R clients.
 A repository specifies what packages are available, but the R user is in control of when and how to update the packages used by a project.

 Refer to the section on Managing Change Control for more information.